I want to try your software on the spot (not to sign up for a trial period)

 Of course, growth hackers want your email.

 I would say that 99% of software companies don't give you a choice to try their software on the spot.
 You have to sign-up, and then you can try it for a week or two.
-I think it's stupid to force people to sign-up for a product when they have no idea if the product is for them or not.
+I think it's stupid to force people to sign-up for a product when they have no idea if the product will work for them or not.

 To allow people to try the software, we created the website play-with-ghost.com where anyone can access the admin panel and play with the software on the spot.
 No need to register and go thru the four steps mentioned above.
 I believe it’s a win-win for everyone.